-Problem #1 (40 points): Suppose within your Web browser you click on a link to obtain a web page.
+Problem # 1 (40 points): Suppose within your Web browser you click on a link to obtain a web page.
 Suppose that the IP address for the associated URL is not cached in your local host, so that a DNS look-up is necessary to obtain the IP address.
-Suppose that two (2) DNS servers are visited before your host receives the IP address from DNS; the successive visits incur an RTT of RTT1 and RTT2.
+Suppose that three (3) DNS servers are visited before your host receives the IP address from DNS; the successive visits incur an RTT of RTT1, RTT2, and RTT3.
 Further suppose that the Web page associated with the link contains exactly one object; the base HTML file.
 Let RTT0 denote the RTT between the local host and the server containing the object.
 Assuming t{trans} transmission time of the base HTML file, find:

 - a.
 (8 points) The amount of time that elapses from when the client clicks on the link until the client receives the base HTML file. - b.
 Suppose the base HTML file indexes four (4) more objects.
-The first and the second indexed objects reside on the same server hosting the base HTML file.
-The third and the fourth indexed objects reside on a different server than the server hosting the base HTML file, and the IP address of such a server is not cached in your local host.
+The first, the second, and the third indexed objects reside on the same server hosting the base HTML file.
+The fourth indexed object resides on a different server than the server hosting the base HTML file, and the IP address of such a server is already cached in your local host.
 Assume that RTT0 denotes the RTT between the local host and each server containing an object.
 Using the same assumptions used in part (a) for the base HTML file, and assuming the transmission time for each indexed object is t{trans}, find the total amount of time that elapses, including the time to obtain the base HTML file, with: - i.
 (8 points) nonpersistent HTTP with no parallel TCP connections - ii.
 (8 points) nonpersistent HTTP with parallel TCP connections - iii.
 (8 points) persistent HTTP without pipelining - iv.
 (8 points) persistent HTTP with pipelining